anilantony/Main-Project-Daily-Reports-S7-CSA/Group 11/Albert Fredy/readme.md

 - **Research for feasibility and relevance of the project**
      - Well researched for the feasibility and relevance of the topic in present time.

+ ## 25-10-2022

+- **Planned and look for topic change**
+     - Reseached the better topic than current one..